 Stories: 32 MB per snap.
 Spotlight: 1 GB.
 For Stories, keep videos short (under 10 seconds) and encode at 720p or 1080p H.264 to stay within 32 MB.

 Shoot in portrait mode on your phone (9:16), or crop a landscape video to 9:16 before encoding.
-Use a video editor to crop to 9:16 before uploading to this encoder if your source is landscape.
+Use a video editor to crop to 9:16 before uploading if your source is landscape.

 Snapchat compresses all uploaded videos regardless.
 For best results, upload the highest quality H.264 MP4 within the file size limit.
 For Stories (32 MB max), aim for 8–10 Mbps at 1080p or 4–5 Mbps at 720p.

 Yes.
 Snapchat Ads use the same 9:16 vertical format.
 Snapchat Ads Manager requires H.264 MP4, 1080×1920, AAC audio, 15 seconds max for most ad formats.
-This encoder is pre-configured exactly for these specs.
+Use the public encoder for a capped preview, or create an account for full vertical production output.